efalken/SportEth/README.md

 ### Dapp

-This frontend is currently accessible via [vercel](https://sporteth.vercel.app/), [spheron](https://sporteth-c66d8f.spheron.app/), and the IPFS, which all link to the dapp directory of this repo.
-The IPFS version is slow and not compatible with most browsers, so I put the dapp folder on a server at [avaxsportsbook.io](https://www.avaxsportsbook.io).
-If one is worried about the security on those sites, you can run this locally, and be able to see the code and know it is secure.
+The contract is accessible from your browser via [vercel](https://sporteth.vercel.app/), [spheron](https://sporteth-c66d8f.spheron.app/), [fleek] (https://nameless-brook-7350.on.fleek.co/#/betpage), and the [IPFS] (https://bafybeigletmxso7b4fzw5tc7eikyvhg4uugm3lgvxrkh56ynuhpitug5ju.ipfs.sphn.link/#/betpage), which all link to the dapp directory of this repo.
+The IPFS version is slow and not compatible with most browsers, so I put the repo on a server at [avaxsportsbook.io](https://www.avaxsportsbook.io).
+If one is worried about the security on those sites (DNS hijacking), you can run this locally by downloading the repo (see main ReadMe in asb Repo) or by using Remix.

 - cd into dapp directory
 - type `npm i` to create node_modules folder
-- create a `.env` file in dapp directory, add a Vite project ID
+- create a `.env` file in dapp directory, add a Vite project ID.
+I have one in there, but it was free, so if used too much it will stop working (I am not paying for an update, or updating this repo).
 - type `yarn dev` and follow link into browser, and it will behave just like the frontend links listed above

 If you want to use the fuji test net, or a local hardhat chain, specify this in the dapp/src/config.js file